flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 `foo/bar/myProg`
 the underlying system call used to run the program looks for the executable in the location you specified.
 If, however, you type:
 `myProg`
-that library call will begin searching for the executable using the value of `PATH`.
+that system call will begin searching for the executable using the value of `PATH`.

 Starting with a "vanilla" PATH: